Election Fraud

 More Information :

-Phantom Election Management Software questions where Idaho's election management software was developed, by whom, and for what purpose.
+Phantom Election Management Software questions who really developed Idaho's election management software and for what purpose.

 Empowering Voters